watem-sedem/pywatemsedem/docs/getting-started/geo.rst

 Introduction
 ------------
-The pyws package makes use of a number of GDAL and SAGA command line operators to process raster data (for reasons of processing speed).
-In order to cope with this file-based system, but still make use of numpy arrays for processing in Python, a :class:`pyws.geo.rasters.RasterFile` and :class:`pyws.geo.rasters.RasterMemory` class is implemented.
+The pywatemsedem package makes use of a number of GDAL and SAGA command line operators to process raster data (for reasons of processing speed).
+In order to cope with this file-based system, but still make use of numpy arrays for processing in Python, a :class:`pywatemsedem.geo.rasters.RasterFile` and :class:`pywatemsedem.geo.rasters.RasterMemory` class is implemented.
 The aim of these engines is to couple raster file/numpy arrays to specific raster properties.
 Second, this engine aims to perform simple clipping and masking for input data.
-Third, this engine makes use of a class :class:`pyws.geo.rasterproperties.RasterProperties`, which aims to enable easy switch between raster geographic references of gdal and rasterio, respectively named *gdal_profile* and *rasterio_profile*.
+Third, this engine makes use of a class :class:`pywatemsedem.geo.rasterproperties.RasterProperties`, which aims to enable easy switch between raster geographic references of gdal and rasterio, respectively named *gdal_profile* and *rasterio_profile*.

-The aim of this tutorial is to examplify the use of the :class:`pyws.geo.rasterproperties.RasterProperties` and the :class:`pyws.geo.rasters.RasterFile` class.
-Note that the example files in this tutorial can be found in ``pyws/pyws/test/geo/data``.
+The aim of this tutorial is to examplify the use of the :class:`pywatemsedem.geo.rasterproperties.RasterProperties` and the :class:`pywatemsedem.geo.rasters.RasterFile` class.
+Note that the example files in this tutorial can be found in ``pywatemsedem/pywatemsedem/test/geo/data``.

 For this example, we assume we have a raster available which defines the geographical boundaries, the resolution (20 m) and coordinate system (in this